maurograndaoramos/myDjangoapp/README.md

 However, this project contains Poetry and is ready to be launched with Docker or using a Dev Container in VsCode.
 I highly recommend doing so to avoid installing anything directly on your machine.

+[TO BE ADDED]

 ## Usage

-To be Worked On when I stop being preguiçoso
+[TO BE ADDED when I stop being preguiçoso]

 ## Contributing

 Contributions to this project are more than welcome!
 Please fork the repository and submit a pull request with your features or fixes.
+Or you could add more tables and adapt to your own game.
+Go wild, friend!

 ## License